Steiner Cut Dominants: Introduction

 can be deduced via the max-flow min-cut theorem and flow decomposition (for a closer investigation of $s$-$t$-cut dominants see Skutella and Weber~\cite{SkutellaWeber2010}).
 For more than two terminals, however, inequality descriptions of the Steiner cut dominants have not been known so far.
 In particular, for $T=V(G)$ the polyhedron

 is the much less understood \emph{cut dominant of $G$} (see, e.g., Conforti, Fiorini, and Pash\-ko\-vich~\cite{ConfortiFioriniPashkovich2016}), whose facets are still unknown.
 Despite the fact that this maybe makes up the most prominent example of a polynomial time solvable combinatorial optimization problem (see the remarks below) for whose associated polyhedron no inequality description is known, understanding the facets of cut dominants seems desirable also because of the following relation.
-By blocking duality the coefficient vectors of the non-trivial facet-defining inequalities of $\cutd(G)$ are the vertices of the \emph{graphical subtour relaxation polyhedron} associated with $G$ (see, e.g., \cite{ConfortiFioriniPashkovich2016}).
-Among those inequalities, the ones with the property that---when scaled such that the right-hand-side equals two---the components sum up to two over each star are the vertices of the \emph{subtour relaxation polytope} of $G$, which (usually considered for the complete graph $K_n$ on $n$ nodes) makes up the most important relaxation of the \emph{traveling salesman polytope}.
+By blocking duality (see, e.g., \cite[Sect.
+9.2]{Schrijver86}) the coefficient vectors of the non-trivial facet defining inequalities of $\cutd(G)$ are the vertices of the \emph{graphical subtour relaxation polyhedron} associated with $G$ (see, e.g., \cite{ConfortiFioriniPashkovich2016}).
+Among those inequalities, the ones with the property that---when scaled such that the right-hand-side equals two---for each node the components associated with the incident edges sum up to two are the vertices of the \emph{subtour relaxation polytope} of $G$, which (usually considered for the complete graph $K_n$ on $n$ nodes) makes up the most important relaxation of the \emph{traveling salesman polytope}.
 Interest in the vertices of the latter relaxation (thus, in the facets of $\cutd(K_n)$) has been raised, e.g., by the \emph{4/3-conjecture} on the quality of the \emph{subtour relaxation bound} for the metric traveling-salesman problem (see, e.g., Goemans~\cite{Goemans95}).